 The shale gas revolution is profoundly transforming America’s energy landscape.
 The United States is now the world’s top producer of natural gas, and this stable supply of cheap energy is creating a wave of economic opportunity around the country.
 Natural gas is lowering transportation and utility costs, saving cities money in transit, incentivizing industries to increase production, and saving Americans money on household energy bills

-“Natural gas is half the price of gasoline or diesel, and it’s projected that by 2035, households using natural gas for heating and appliances will behave just one-quarter the energy costs of all-electric homes,” Kathryn explained.
+“Natural gas is half the price of gasoline or diesel, and it’s projected that by 2035, households using natural gas for heating and appliances will have just one-quarter the energy costs of all-electric homes,” Kathryn explained.

 Having such key leadership positions in the U.S. energy arena can be completely consuming.
 “When I realized I was becoming a typical Washington workaholic, I adopted a New Year’s resolution to go to a live performance of some kind once a month.
 I have kept that resolution for five years running because Washington is a wonderfully rich and vibrant city.”
 She also plays the flute, and has taken up oil painting.